jasonzissman/gamification-engine/readme.md

 ## TODO!!!!
 * Add support for goal expiration!
 Should not process criteria/goals that are no longer applicable.
+* Add support for enabling/disabling goals
-* Provide easier startup instructions with references to Mongo.
-Can we make this Docker friendly?
+* Can we make this Docker friendly?
 * Swagger
 * Can we support a broader character set for goals and events?
 Feels needlessly restrictive right now.
 * Push notifications when goal completed.